danialafjeh/Project-2-Online-Restaurant-Website/README.md

 👤 User Authentication & Profiles
 Includes user signup, login, and personalized order history.
+The Information of the restaurant's employees include the manager is also can be saved in database and show in about us page.

 🧩 Fully Modular Backend Architecture
 All main features are separated into scalable Django apps.